alepironi/katacoda-scenarios/remote repo/step3.md

-## Developer 2
+## Developer 1

-Now also developer 2 makes some change in his own folder...

-... and wants to push it to the remote repository.
+Let's change the file.

+Now we are ready to push our changes to the remote repository.
+The first time you clone a repository, you have to configure who you are in order to push changes around:

+`git config  user.email dev1@mycompany.com`{{execute}}

+`git config --global user.name "developer1"`{{execute}}

 `git add .`{{execute}}

-`git commit -m "changes from developer 2"`{{execute}}
+`git commit -m "changes from developer 1"`{{execute}}

 `git push`{{execute}}

-Push fails because of a conflict.